wangxumarshall/Token-Forbes/README.md

 # Token Forbes
 Token Forbes is a Vite + React app that ranks people and organizations by inferred AI token consumption.

 Production:
 - [https://token-forbes.vercel.app](https://token-forbes.vercel.app)

+## Background
+In the AI era, tokens and compute have replaced traditional physical resources as the absolute measure of influence.
+Rankings now track cumulative burn since January 2025 and the average monthly burn rate behind it.

 ## What It Does